This is how much the new iPhones will cost

 iOS 11 is coming out on September 19

-At Apple’s big event today at the Steve Jobs Theater, Apple has unveiled two new iPhones, the iPhone 8 and the iPhone 8 Plus.
+At Apple’s big event today at the Steve Jobs Theater, Apple unveiled three new iPhones, the iPhone 8, the iPhone 8 Plus and the iPhone X.

 “No other devices in our lifetime have had the impact on the world that the iPhone has,” Apple CEO Tim Cook said today.